xeolabs/xeoengine-book/creating_component_types.md

 }, 1000);
 ```

-In the spirit of the [Open/Closed Principle](https://en.wikipedia.org/wiki/Open/closed_principle), pretty much everything in xeoEngine fires change events when updated, however your custom components don't neccessarily need to.
+In the spirit of the [Open/Closed Principle](https://en.wikipedia.org/wiki/Open/closed_principle), pretty much everything in xeogl fires change events when updated, however your custom components don't neccessarily need to.

 ## Scheduling Tasks